Posted on 26/03/09 – by Theodor Mavrodis

 Naturally it didn’t work.
 All Moss got was a few broken bones and a trip to the hospital.
 However, when he came out of the infirmary he didn’t regret his decision: “15 to 1 was too good to pass up,” Moss said.

 2. Turning a Social Security Check into $1 Million With the Biggest Blackjack Bet

 1. William Lee Bergstrom Bets it All – The Biggest Bet Ever Placed in a Casino

-Casino owner Benny Binion revolutionized gambling in Las Vegas.
+Casino owner, Benny Binion revolutionized gambling in Las Vegas.
 Before him, casinos just accepted “small” bets and wanted to slowly but steadily capture every player’s bankroll.
 Binion, on the other hand, let his visitors’ first bet be their only limit.
-If you wanted to bet $100,000 on your first blackjack hand that was totally fine, but you couldn’t raise the stakes later in the session.
+If you wanted to bet $100,000 on your first Blackjack hand that was totally fine, but you couldn’t raise the stakes later in the session.
 This was something William Lee Bergstrom wanted to take advantage of.

 Bergstrom came back a while later and doubled a $590,000 wager, and later a $190,000 bet and lastly he won another $90,000.
 Everybody there saw that this was a player playing the rush.

-Unfortunately, as many casino gamblers throughout history, he didn’t know when to stop.

-On day he stood in the lobby again – now with a suitcase containing one million dollar.
+Unfortunately, as many casino gamblers throughout history know, the man didn’t know when to stop.
+One day he stood in the lobby again – now with a suitcase containing one million dollar.
 He bet the money and lost.
 The streak was definitely over.
 Three months later he decided to raise the stakes once again.
 Bergstrom wagered what he had left in a game of Russian Roulette.
 He lost.
 The winning streak was over and he was left with nothing as a result.

 Placing The Biggest Bets Ever: To Risk it All or Not to Risk it All?
 That is the Question